LycheeOrg/LycheeOrg.github.io/docs/md/org.md

 We do not have schedule for releases such as every 6 months, however we still follow the [semantic versionning][3].
 Our releases should never contain breaking changes.
 That being said, we do not provide backward compatibility or hotfix for older versions.
 The `master` branch is the bleeding edge of Lychee.
 It contains the latest bugfix and newest features.
 Once a sufficient number of hotfixes or new features and has been reached we release a minor version.

+## Security

+In order to ensure maximum security some actions on Lychee are restricted by an admin authentication.
+The username and password are stored hashed with bcrypt in the database.

+However as precaution, we provide a serverside command to easily erase those two data from the database in order to recover admin access.
+We consider this command as safe as they require a command line access to the server.
+A user gaining such rights is outside of our security scope as the server would be compromised.

 ## LycheeOrg

 LycheeOrg is a github organization grouping enthousiast developpers determined to keep this project alive.